Battery voltage and capacity

 The nominal voltage of the battery cell - the conventional value of the voltage between the pole terminals of the cell.
 This value was taken equal to 2 V, although it is known, that a fully charged and fully operational cell has a slightly higher voltage, unloaded - lower.

 Battery rated voltage - the conventional value of the voltage between the terminals of the battery.
 It is the product of the nominal cell voltage and the number of cells connected in series.
-Car batteries are built for voltage 6 V i 12 V (appropriately 3 i 6 cells).
+Car batteries are built for voltage 6 V i 12 V (appropriately 3 and 6 cells).
 Maximum operating voltage (discharge) - the value of the voltage between the terminals of a fully operational battery immediately after charging. it is 2,2 V/cell, i.e..
 6,6 V for 6 volt batteries and 13,2 V for batteries with a nominal voltage of 12V.

 Minimum operating voltage (discharge) - the voltage between the terminals of the battery, to which the battery can be discharged under normal operating conditions without fear of damaging it. it is 1,75 V/cell, i.e..
 5,25 V for batteries with rated voltage 6 V i 10,5 V for 12 volts.
 A discharge below these voltages usually leads to irreversible changes in the structure of the active masses of the plates, and thus to their accelerated wear.